Cockroach Labs scores $86.6M Series D as scalable database resonates – TechCrunch

 Cockroach Labs, the NYC enterprise database company, announced an $86.6 million Series D funding round today.
 The company was in no mood to talk valuations, but was happy to have a big chunk of money to help build on its recent success and ride out the current economic malaise.

-Altimeter Capital and Bond co-led the round with participation from Benchmark, GV, Index Ventures, Redpoint Ventures, Sequoia Capital and Tiger Capital.
+Altimeter Capital and Bond co-led the round with participation from Benchmark, GV, Index Ventures, Redpoint Ventures, Sequoia Capital, Tiger Capital and FirstMark Capital.
 Today’s funding comes on top of a $55 million Series C last August, and brings the total raised to $195 million, according to the company.

 Cockroach has a tough job.
 It’s battling both traditional databases like Oracle and modern ones from the likes of Amazon, but investors see a company with a lot of potential market building an open source, on prem and cloud database product.
 In particular, the open source product provides a way to attract users and turn some percentage of those into potential customers, an approach investors tend to favor.

-CEO and co-founder Spencer Kimball says that the company had been growing fast before the pandemic hit.
+CEO and co-founder Spenser Kimball says that the company had been growing fast before the pandemic hit.
 “I think the biggest change between now and last year has just been our go to market which is seeing pretty explosive growth.
 By number of customers, we’ve grown by almost 300%,” Kimball told TechCrunch.

-He says having that three-pronged approach of open source, cloud and on-prem products has really helped fuel that growth.
-The company launched the cloud service in 2018 and it has helped expand its market.
-Whereas the on-prem version was mostly aimed at larger customers, the managed service puts Cockroach in reach of individual developers and teams, who might not want to deal with all of the overhead of managing a complex database on their own.
+He says having that three-pronged approach of open source, cloud an on-prem products has really helped fuel that growth.
+The company launched the cloud service in 2018, and it has helped expand its market.
+Whereas the on-prem version was mostly aimed at larger customers, the managed service puts Cockroach in reach of individual developers and teams who might not want to deal with all of the overhead of managing a complex database on their own.

 Kimball says it’s really too soon to say what impact the pandemic will have on his business.
 He recognizes that certain verticals like travel, hospitality and some retail business are probably going to suffer, but other businesses that are accelerating in the crisis could make use of a highly scalable database like CockroachDB.